GetPoplog/Seed/README.md

 # Seed

 This is a repository of scripts for installing Poplog onto your local machine.
-When it is run it will download the other files it needs from several other repositories in this organisation plus contributory packages from the [FreePoplog](https://www.cs.bham.ac.uk/research/projects/poplog/freepoplog.html) site.
+When it runs, it will download all the other files it needs from several other repositories in this organisation plus contributory packages from the [FreePoplog](https://www.cs.bham.ac.uk/research/projects/poplog/freepoplog.html) site.